sneha020902/german-learning-journey/Day3.md

 ## Goal

 	Handle basic conversations
 	Speak in supermarket / daily life
 	Answer simple questions

 CORE QUESTIONS:

-	Was mochten Sie?
+	Was möchten Sie?
 (What would you like?)
 	Noch etwas?(Anything else?)
 	Wo wohnst du?(Where do you live?)
 	Was machst du?(What do you do)